Courses for High School Credit

-We have always believed that our courses provide high-quality education for our students, but we know that some students require independent confirmation of our program content in order to qualify for government programs, sports participation, or scholarship awards.
-Accreditation and (for some courses) AP certification allows our students to receive recognition for the work they have done at Scholars Online, without additional cost or further documentation.
+We have always believed that our courses provide high-quality education for our students, but we know that some students require independent verification of our program content in order to qualify for government programs, sports participation, or scholarship awards.
+Accreditation allows our students to receive recognition for the work they have done at Scholars Online, without additional cost or further documentation.

 Accreditation is confirmation by an independent body that an academic program offers a high-quality, balanced education deserving recognition across state lines and by colleges and universities.
-It ensures that students receive credit from other accredited schools, scholarship programs, and government agencies for the work they have performed at the accredited institution.
+It ensures that students receive credit for their work, and can continue to pursue their studies when they leave Scholars Online without repeating work "for the record" of another institution.

-Scholars Online received provisional accreditation from the Northwest Accreditation Commission during the review process from 2009-2011.
-Formal full accreditation was confirmed in January, 2012, and confirmed by Advanc-Ed when NWAC became part of the international accrediting organization.
+We began work on accreditation during our first year of operation in 2006.
+After a preliminary period of evaluation Scholars Online received provisional accreditation from the Northwest Accreditation Commission during its formal review process from 2009-2011.
+Full accreditation was confirmed in January, 2012, and confirmed again by Advanc-Ed when NWAC became part of the international accrediting organization.

 Completing the accreditation process grants the full rights and responsibilities of accreditation to Scholars Online, its faculty, and its students.
 Accreditation confirms that Scholars Online meets or exceeds all regional accreditation organisation requirements and state and federal standards, for

 After consideration of Scholars Online's purpose and goals, discussions with AdvancED about its policies and direction, and in consultation with parents during the 2015-2016 and 2016-2017 academic years, the Scholars Online Board of Directors decided to end our participation in the AdvancED accreditation program when our accreditation term expired on June 30, 2017.
 In the fall of 2017, we submitted our school profile for consideration by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools, whose process and goals more closely align to our mission to provide a rigorous college preparatory curriculum in the classical Christian education tradition.
 We completed the candidacy application and interviews, and received a favorable report from the candidacy team.
 On March 5, 2018, MSA-CESS formally offered Scholars Online Candidacy Status.
-A year of formal self-study is mandatory for full accreditation by MSA-CESS; however, because Candidacy follows a rigorous vetting process, students taking courses from a school in Candidacy with MSA-CESS should receive accreditation considerations from other institutions.
+A minimum of one year of formal self-study is mandatory for full accreditation by MSA-CESS.
+Many institututions require two to three years for the evelaution review.
+However, because Candidacy follows a rigorous vetting process, students taking courses from a school in Candidacy with MSA-CESS should receive accreditation considerations from other institutions.
+Scholars Online completed its self-study and met with the MSA-CESS evaluation team in April 2020 to discuss our findings and plans for improvement.
+The team determined that Scholars Online met or exceded MSA-CESS standards and recommended the school for accreditation certification.
+MSA-CESS approved the recommendation on November 6, 2020 and awarded accreditation for the term December 1, 2020 - December 1, 2027.

 If you have concerns about formal accreditation for your courses in the interim, please contact us.
 There are a number of options for parents and students who require formal accreditation for scholarship, employment, sports participation, or military service applications.